xiaoronglv/xiaoronglv.github.io/_posts/2014-06-01-how-sidekiq-schedule-delay-jobs.md

           end
         end

+        # perform
         DogEatWorker.perform_async("meat")

-2. use `delay` method to push job to redis
+2. use delay method to push job to Redis

         Dog.delay.eat("meat")

-3. use `delay_for` method, and process it at specific time.
+3. use delay_for method, and process it at specific time.

         # 2014-05-30 17:15:08 +0800
         # All dog will eat meat after 1 hour.
         Dog.delay_for(1.hours).eat("meat")

-when we use `delay_for`, how sidekiq schedule this delay job and perform it at specific time?
+when we use delay_for, how sidekiq schedule this delay job and perform it at specific time?

 ## Roles

 ![Sidekiq & Redis]({{ site.url }}/media/files/2014/Jun/1-sidekiq-schedule-jobs.png)

-We should stand high to view three roles.

-1. Rails is the client, who push jobs to redis.
+1. Rails is the client, who push jobs to Redis.

 2. Redis is the data center, who store the jobs.

 3. Sidekiq is the server, who consume schedule jobs per 15min.

 ## Schedule jobs in Redis